Blake-Madden/Fiction-Publisher/README.md

 ## What is Open Publisher 2
-Open publisher 2 is a continuation of [Open Publisher](https://github.com/chrisanthropic/Open-Publisher), redesigned to work with [Manuskript](https://github.com/olivierkes/manuskript) projects.
+Open publisher 2 is a fork of [Open Publisher](https://github.com/chrisanthropic/Open-Publisher), redesigned to work with [Manuskript](https://github.com/olivierkes/manuskript) projects.
 It is a PowerShell script that wraps Pandoc, KindleGen, and LaTeX and uses a set of custom Pandoc templates (created with a focus on fiction).

 Write your manuscript in markdown, run a script, and receive some beautifully formatted ePub, Mobi, and print-ready PDF books.